sandilya1599/mailFlow/concept/sendingEmail.md

    - Spam detection is performed (Spam Checker)

 2. Storage and Delivery
-   - Email is saved to database (DB Writer)
+   - Email is saved to database (Mail Storage)
    - Client requests email updates via browser
-   - Updated email list is sent to recipient (List Sender)
+   - Updated email list is sent to recipient (Mail List Sender)

 ## Core Services

 ### Sending Services
-- DB Writer
+- Mail Storage - stores the mail being sent to database
-- Mail Validator
+- Mail Validator - Validates if receiver mail is present or not
-- Mail Content Validator
+- Mail Content Validator - validates if content is malicious or not (optional)
-- Mail Sender
+- Mail Sender - sends the email to receiver's mail

 ### Receiving Services
-- Mail Content Validator
+- Mail Content Validator - validates if content is malicious or not (optional)
-- Spam Checker
+- Spam Checker - checks if email is spam
-- DB Writer
+- Mail Storage - stores received emails in database
-- List Sender
+- Mail List Sender - end user interaction, sends list of emails for user preview.